tytydraco/yessleep/out/Arctica_2.md

 Chloe looked at me then back at, "Dave.
 Listen.
 There's something.
 I don't know.
 There's something, fuck.
 There's something in the ice."

-I could see Dave shaking his head, his eyes closing, his demeanor in disbelief, his mouth still half open when it hit him.
+I could see Dave shaking his head, his eyes closing, his demeanor in full disbelief as his mouth hung half open when it hit him.
 Took him right off his feet.
-It moved so fast and blended into the snow perfectly that it was difficult to see, even more difficult to see when it started stomping the ground where Patrice laid, the snow came up like smoke as I see parts of her stamped out in the ice.
+It moved so fast and blended into the snow perfectly that it was difficult to see, even more difficult to make sense with my eyes when it started stomping the ground where Patrice laid, for the snow came up like smoke as I see parts of her stamped out in the ice.

 That's when I ran.
 I ran as fast as I could, the ground slipping before me as the world turned upside down and I hit my head hard against the ground.
 If it weren't for Chloe, I would have never made it into the Crawler.